 Thank you for your interest in employment with Mott Community College (MCC).
 Applications are only accepted for posted positions and must be submitted through MCC's online application process.

 The official job posting site can be accessed through this website.
 The official posting will contain a position summary, minimum and preferred qualifications and application procedures.
-Job postings are also located on the bulletin board outside the Human Resources Office and in the job postings book in Human Resources.
-In addition, positions are often advertised using various print and electronic sources.
+MCC's positions are often advertised using various print and electronic sources.

 In order to be considered for a position at MCC, an applicant must meet all of the minimum requirements of that position.
 During the application process, an applicant will be asked if s/he meets the minimum requirements for the position.
-If the person's responses indicate s/he does not meet even one of the minimum requirements, the application will not receive consideration and a notification will be emailed to the applicant reiterating this information.
+If the person's responses indicate s/he does not meet even one of the minimum requirements, the application will not receive consideration and a pop-up box will indicate this information after submission.
 PLEASE NOTE: Regardless if the requirements are met or not, an applicant will be allowed to complete the entire application process.
 Since a significant amount of time is involved in completing the application, it is strongly recommended that applicants apply only if their qualifications match the minimum requirements of the position.

 Part of the application process requires specific electronic documents to be uploaded.
 Typically, these materials include a cover letter, resume, and, for full-time faculty positions, a statement of teaching philosophy.
 At times, other documents or electronic files are required.
 Since the required documents will be listed in the job posting, it is important to read the posting completely to determine if all necessary materials are available for uploading.